How does endometriosis affect a woman’s fertility?

 Anatomical causes

-When endometriosis appears in the uterine tubes, it interferes with tubal patency.
-This makes it impossible for the egg to pass and be transported through the tube when it is released from the ovary, so it is not fertilized and does not reach the uterus.
+When endometriosis appears in the fallopian tubes, it interferes with tubal patency.
+This prevents the egg from passing through and being transported along the tube once released from the ovary.
+Similarly, the passage of sperm is also hindered, so fertilization cannot occur.

 Decreased endometrial receptivity